 4、Challenges of Creating/building PCB By Hand

-Lately, a lot of hobbyists are trying out their hand of etching their PCBs.
+Lately, a lot of hobbyists are trying out their hand at etching their PCBs.
 However, on a closer examination, the results that come out are mostly less accurate.
 There are a few challenges to be encountered here and there.

-First, etching a PCB by hand is a lengthy process that can turn out to be extremely disappointing.
+First, etching a PCB by hand is a lengthy process that can be extremely disappointing.
 Some people who have tried out building a PCB by hand have reported spending a considerable amount of time to do so.
 For instance, it can last a week or two to fabricate just a single board by hand.

 Finally, why do a large number of engineers seem to be moving away from hand-made PCBs?
 Another reason is that it is difficult and almost impossible to effectively assemble SMT (Surface Mount Components) according to board requirements.